rajesh1279/Scientific-publishing/Analysis of publishing.md

-4. A clear and publicly available algo to decide credibilty/ value of paper, on this part I have worked out some algo, they do converge, and solution is not very obvious as bad actor will try their best to misuse it, it got to be robust from any form of manipulation,  more work needed
+4. A clear and publicly available algo to decide credibilty/ value of paper, on this part I have worked out some algo, they do converge, and solution is not very obvious as bad actor will try their best to misuse it, it got to be robust from any form of manipulation,  more work needed.
+5. More on algo, researcher time is valuable, and it is essentially based on trust/ reputation before someone spends time on any paper,Aim is to provide the researcher a good tool for find valuable paper,now the value of paper depends personal integity (honesty),  authors competence, value of coming from various input used in paper, like
+   dataset,methodology citations, peer reviews and values in reviews comes from indidividuals themselves having previously mentioned qualities. it forms a feedback loop. and only papers that come out of this loop which indeed are valuable.
+6. More on continuous review, By continuous review I mean process  similier to software review process of github, various people make small changes to improve the code, thier contribution is acknowledged , value of code increase over time, This open review happens naturally as people read the articles, they often find points to improve but there is no plateform  for scientific publish like github,

 # Building community and financial bone,
 There is nothing free in the world, we need money which can collected by all members , grants